 Faro International Airport

-- For the rest of Europe, there are air connections between Faro International Airport to: Vienna, Austria; Brussels (Charleroi and National Zavetem) in Belgium; Copenhagen in Denmark; Madrid (Barajas) in Spain; Bordeaux, Lille, Lyon, Marseille (Provence), Nantes, Paris (Beauvais-Tille, Charles de Gaulle and Orly) and Toulouse in France; Luxembourg City in Luxembourg; Oslo (Gardermoen) in Norway; Prague, in the Czech Republic; Stockholm (Arlanda) in Sweden; Basel, Geneva and Zurich in Switzerland; and outside Europe, Toronto (Pearson) in Canada.
+Faro International Airport is located four kilometers from the city of Faro.
+It is the gateway to the region with 36 golf courses, and more than 300 days of sunshine a year.
+From Faro we can fly in Portugal to Lisbon, Porto, Ponta Delgada in the Azores and Funchal on the island of Madeira.
+Outside Portugal, the United Kingdom, Germany, the Netherlands and the Republic of Ireland make up more than 80% of flights arriving at Faro International Airport.
+There are also air connections between Faro International Airport to: Vienna, Austria; Brussels (Charleroi and National Zavetem) in Belgium; Copenhagen in Denmark; Madrid (Barajas) in Spain; Bordeaux, Lille, Lyon, Marseille (Provence), Nantes, Paris (Beauvais-Tille, Charles de Gaulle and Orly) and Toulouse in France; Luxembourg City in Luxembourg; Oslo (Gardermoen) in Norway; Prague, in the Czech Republic; Stockholm (Arlanda) in Sweden; Basel, Geneva and Zurich in Switzerland; and outside Europe, Toronto (Pearson) in Canada.

 The Algarve is visited by sea by sailors and cruises from all over the world.
 It is one of the destinations of arrival for sailors who cross the Atlantic Ocean from the American continent, the Caribbean, northern Europe and the Mediterranean Sea.